 This is perhaps the most famous recording of this sonata ever made, and it well deserves its reputation.
 No one has ever surpassed Dennis Brain in his combination of elegance, fervor and beautiful tone, here still playing a single F horn.

 So often recorded, so seldom done justice, the Beethoven String Quartets represent, for me, even more of the essence of the man and his spiritual journey than the piano sonatas, much as I love those.
 I can’t tell you how many recordings of these works I’ve heard because I’ve lost count.
 The Vermeer Quartet (Teldec) are passionate but a bit too slow and cautious for my taste.
 The Tokyo Quartet’s award-winning set on RCA Victor Red Seal was my gold standard for a long time, especially the middle and late quartets; for the early quartets, I preferred Emerson’s readings.
 The problem is that you can’t acquire Emerson’s performances of the early works without buying the whole series.
 In earlier times, I was very much enthused by the old Yale Quartet’s performances of the late string quartets (Vanguard).
-At one point or another I also owned copies of the Hungarian Quartet (on Seraphim, who I actually heard in person playing Beethoven), Budapest String Quartet (Columbia-Sony) and Juilliard Quartet (RCA Victor) playing these works, and have heard large chunks of more modern sets like the Belcea Quartet (Zig Zag Territoires).
-For a brief period, in fact, Belcea’s were my preferred modern-day all-digital versions, but these and others have been wiped away by the above-listed sets.
+At one point or another I also owned copies of the Hungarian Quartet (on Seraphim, who I actually heard in person playing Beethoven), Budapest String Quartet (Columbia-Sony) and Guarneri Quartet (RCA Victor) playing these works, and have heard large chunks of more modern sets like the Belcea Quartet (Zig Zag Territoires).
+For a brief period, in fact, Belcea’s were my preferred modern-day all-digital versions, but these and others have been wiped away by the above-listed set.

 BEETHOVEN: Symphonies Nos.
 1-9 (Complete) / Eileen Farrell, soprano; Nan Merriman, mezzo; Jan Peerce, tenor; Norman Scott, bass; Robert Shaw Chorale (in Ninth); NBC Symphony Orchestra; Arturo Toscanini, conductor / RCA Red Seal 888880782755

+Readers should note that this is Jordan’s second Beethoven cycle, the first being made with a French orchestra and released as a DVD set by Arthaus Musik.
+Those performances are not nearly as detailed or exciting as the ones with the Vienna Symphony.
 I could, of course, go into exacting detail analyzing these performances, but this would be a space-waster.
 Rather, just get the sets recommended above and hear for yourself.

 BEETHOVEN: Triple Concerto in C, Op.
 56 / Jorja Fleezanis, violinist; Jack Kirstein, cellist; Jeanne Kirstein, pianist; Cincinnati Chamber Orchestra; Paul Nadler, conductor / available for streaming or download here.